Ronnie Peterson: 1973–1976

 Peterson's first Grand Prix win was at the 1973 French Grand Prix, held at Paul Ricard, in a Lotus 72.
 He took three more wins that year, in Austria, Italy and the United States, but poor reliability restricted him to only third place in the World Championship at season's end.

 For 1974, the Lotus 76 was brought forth.
 The car, however, proved to be a failure, disliked by both Peterson and his teammate Jacky Ickx.
 The team therefore opted to let them drive the much older Lotus 72s.
 Peterson did well in the old car and claimed three more victories: the French and Italian Grands Prix, as well as the Monaco Grand Prix.

 Ronnie Peterson at Silverstone in 1975.

 1975 was a bad year for Lotus.
 Peterson and Ickx were forced to drive with the now archaic 72 model, whose age was now really beginning to show.

 Peterson had signed for Shadow but Lotus owner Colin Chapman convinced him to stay with Lotus due to a promise Chapman made to accelerate the rate of development on the Lotus 77.
 He drove the first race of 1976 in the Lotus 77 before rejoining March Engineering.
 Driving the March 761, he won the Italian Grand Prix.

-He also continued to drive sports cars, particularly for BMW in 1974 and 1975.
+Peterson also continued to drive sports cars, particularly for BMW in 1974 and 1975.
 For instance, he was paired with Hans-Joachim Stuck in a BMW 3.0 CSL for the South African "Wynn's 1000" in November 1975, where they started on pole but finished in second after a number of stops with engine vibrations, spark plug, and similar problems.
 Stuck and Peterson raced together for BMW in Europe, Africa, and also in North America.